medcomdk/dk-medcom-carecommunication/docs/assets/documents/Intro-Technical-Spec-ENG.md

 <br><br>

 ## 3 Examples of a CareCommunication
+In this section, some examples of Care Communication (New Message, New message with attachment and Reply message ) are presented.
 <a href="#Fig2" rel="noopener noreferrer"> Figure 2 </a> is a simplified example of a new message, where <a href="#Fig3" rel="noopener noreferrer"> Figure 3 </a> is a simplified example of a CareCommunication message which includes an attachment, recipient and sender as well as a reference to an encounter, and finally <a href="#Fig4" rel="noopener noreferrer"> Figure 4 </a> is a simplified example of a reply to the new message.

 <a href="#Fig2" rel="noopener noreferrer"> Figure 2 </a> and <a href="#Fig4" rel="noopener noreferrer"> Figure 4 </a> both includes the required content, where <a href="#Fig3" rel="noopener noreferrer"> Figure 3 </a> also includes some MustSupport elements that are not required.
 There is a difference between the required elements and MustSupport elements, as the required element always shall be included in a message.
 MustSupport elements must be included if they are present in the sender's system and the receiver must be able to handle the information if it is included.
 Thus, there is a discrepancy between the elements mentioned in the table above and the figures.
-More examples for CareCommunication in both XML and JSON format can be found on  MedComCareCommunicationMessage profile.
+More examples including forward CareCommunication, for CareCommunication in both XML and JSON format can be found on MedComCareCommunicationMessage profile.
-<a href="https://build.fhir.org/ig/medcomdk/dk-medcom-carecommunication/StructureDefinition-medcom-careCommunication-message-examples.html" target="_blank">Click here to see all examples for MedComCareCommunicationMessage.</a>
+<a href="https://build.fhir.org/ig/medcomdk/dk-medcom-carecommunication/StructureDefinition-medcom-careCommunication-message-examples.html" target="_blank">Click here to see all, examples for MedComCareCommunicationMessage.</a>

   > Note: IT vendors cannot assume any specific order of the resources in a message.